lupuleasa-core/Dota2-TheCore-Config-Engine/README.txt

 //What is this
 ////////////////////////////////////////////////////

-This is a system of .cfg files that control all aspects of the game
+This is a system of .cfg files that control all aspects of the game.

-Using this, you have full control over what volvo gave you in-game.
+Using this, you have full control over what volvo gave you in-game, meaning you can tweak every aspect of the game by modifying text files.
+You can do special functions and keybinds that are not possible otherwise from the in-game menu.